HiredGunDev/spriggler/docs/architecture.md

 **Fail toward safety.** When the model diverges from reality or constraints become unsatisfiable, the system must act conservatively and alert the user, not freeze or crash.

+**Hardware-level failsafes.** When devices support independent timers, keep-alives, or countdown mechanisms, Spriggler uses them to enforce safe states at the hardware level.
+For example, a KASA plug powering a heater will have its countdown timer set to turn OFF.
+Spriggler refreshes this timer on every control cycle.
+If Spriggler crashes, loses network, or the host machine dies, the plug counts down and turns itself off without any software intervention.
+The safe state is enforced by the hardware, not by the daemon.
+Software safety is defense in depth — hardware safety is the last line.

+**Sensors are truth.
+Devices lie.** Device self-reported status is informational, not authoritative.
+A heater that claims to be on while temperature drops is a failed heater.
+Safety decisions are always based on sensor readings, never on device state alone.

 ## System Components

 ```